 Trauma & Addiction

-Traumatic experiences can increase the risk of addiction.
+Traumatic experiences and posttraumatic stress disorder (PTSD) can increase the risk of addiction.
 People who have been exposed to and who have experienced abuse (physical, sexual, emotional, or psychological), naturally struggle with the mental toll of what they went through.
 Without guidance and help, they often turn to harmful coping mechanisms, usually self-medicating with drugs or alcohol to escape their adverse experiences.

 Not all trauma has to be violent.
 Significant stressful life events, like losing a loved one, getting laid off, the end of a relationship, or financial woes, can also compel people to seek comfort in unhealthy behaviors, including substance abuse and addiction.
 This may be especially true if someone experiencing one or more life stressors has easy access to drugs or has some other factor that makes it likely that they might develop a problem.